bencemol/refact.blog/src/pages/posts/creating-a-dev-blog-with-astro.md

 ### Framework agnostic

-Instead of forcing you to learn another client side framework, Astro gives you the option to use any of:
+For components Astro gives you the option to use any of:

 * React